Gratitude Tress by Mrs. Peters’ Students

 Here are the steps:

-Soak the tree in some diluted glue and applied it to the wall like wallpaper.
+- Soak the tree in some diluted glue and apply it to the wall like wallpaper.

-Finally, paint on extra glue with a brush as needed.
+- Finally, paint on more glue with a brush as needed.

-The tree just peeled off the wall when I was finished.
+I peeled the tree off the wall when it was time to take the tree down!
+Easy Peasy!
 Please test this out using a small piece of fabric first because every wall is a little different.
-Liquid starch should work in lieu of diluted Elmer’s glue.
+Liquid starch should work instead of diluted Elmer’s glue.

 Gratitude Tree by Catherine Hurd’s Students

 Catherine Hurd’s tree has a combination of leave styles!
 I love how they made a leaf for each person that works at the school.
 What a fantastic way to have students share the message about feeling gratitude!

 Musical about the Gratitude Tree by Aileen Miracle